Beautiful Wales

 Wales

-The remains of the castle build by William the Conqueror
+The remains of the castle built by William the Conqueror

-One of the most interesting tourist sites of Cardiff is its Castle.
-A mixture of Roman ruins, a fortress of William the Conqueror and a 19th century interpretation of what a medieval castle should looked like.
+One of the most interesting tourist sites in Cardiff is its Castle.
+A mixture of Roman ruins, a fortress of William the Conqueror, and a 19th-century interpretation of what a medieval castle should look like.

-The Romans built a fortress on the site where the castle now stands in the 3rd Century, and in the 11th Century William the Conqueror commissioned a castle to be constructed on those Roman ruins.
-In its history the castle has gone through many reconstructions and modifications.
+The Romans built a fortress on the site where the castle now stands in the 3rd Century, and in the 11th Century, William the Conqueror commissioned a castle to be constructed on those Roman ruins.
+Throughout its history, the castle has undergone numerous reconstructions and modifications.

 The Great Hall at Cardiff Castle_edited-2